-Place 3 ounces (85 grams) herbal infused oil, 1/2 ounce (14 grams) beeswax and 1/2 ounce (14 grams) stearic acid into a heat proof bowl or pyrex measuring cup.
+Place the herbal infused oil, beeswax, and stearic acid into a heat proof bowl or pyrex measuring cup.

 Set the cup down into a saucepan that has a few inches of water in it.
 Place the pan over a medium low burner until the beeswax has melted.

-Turn off the heat and stir in 1.5 ounces (42 grams) shea butter until melted.
-(Sometimes, shea butter gets grainy if it overheats, so this step can help circumvent that problem.)
+Turn off the heat and stir in the shea or mango butter until melted.
+(Sometimes, shea butter gets grainy if it overheats, so this step can help with that.)
 Take the pan off of the burner.

-Remove the measuring cup from the pan and set it aside until it cools to body temperature and develops a light layer on top, where it’s starting to set up, but is still liquid underneath.
-(Like the picture above.)
+Remove the measuring cup from the pan and set it aside until it cools to around body temperature and develops a light layer on top, where it’s starting to set up, but is still liquid underneath.
+(See the photo above.)

-While the wax mixture is cooling, measure and combine 1.5 ounces (42 grams) magnesium oil and 1.5 ounces (42 grams) aloe vera gel in a separate heat proof jar.
-Set the jar down into the pan of hot water you used to melt the beeswax for several minutes, to warm it up a bit.
+While the wax mixture is cooling, measure and combine the magnesium oil and aloe vera gel in a separate heat proof jar.
+Set the jar down into the pan of hot water you used to melt the beeswax for several minutes, to warm it up some.
 (Remember, the pan should be off of the burner at this point.)

-Once your melted oil/wax/shea mixture and magnesium oil/aloe mixture are both around body temperature, you’re ready to mix!
+Once your melted oil/wax/shea mixture and magnesium oil/aloe mixture are both around 95 to 100 degrees F, then you’re ready to mix!

 Slowly drizzle the magnesium/aloe mixture into the oil while beating with a hand mixer.
-After about five minutes, stop, add the arrowroot powder (optional, will help cut down on any oily feel that homemade lotions can leave), any essential oils you want to use, and scrape down the sides.
+After about five minutes, stop, add the arrowroot powder (optional, will help cut down on any oily feel that beeswax-based lotions can leave), any essential oils you want to use, and the preservative of choice, then scrape down the sides.

-Continue beating another three to five minutes, until the lotion starts to thicken and cool.
+Continue beating another three to five minutes, as the lotion thickens and cools.

-When you lift the beaters, you should see a very brief imprint or trace where they were, before it sinks quickly back into itself.
+When you lift the beaters, you’ll see a very brief imprint where they were, before it sinks quickly back into itself.
 (See photo above.)

 The lotion will be thin at this point, so now’s the time to pour it into any container that you want to keep it in.
 After it sets up, it will be more like a thick lotion or thin cream.
-(You can use more liquid and less waxes in the recipe if you want an even thinner lotion.)
+(You can experiment with more liquid and/or less stearic acid in the recipe if you want an even thinner lotion.)

-Never store lotions or creams containing water based ingredients (aloe and magnesium oil both are) in metal tins or they could rust.
+Never store lotions or creams containing water-based ingredients (aloe and magnesium oil are both water-based) in metal tins or they could rust or discolor the lotion.

 To calculate the amount of preservative needed, add up the weight of the ingredients in a recipe by grams, then multiply by the recommended percentage.
-The total weight of this recipe is 247 grams x 2% (.02) suggested rate = 4.94 grams.
-I just round that to 5 grams of preservative.
+The total weight of this recipe is 247 grams x 4% (0.04) suggested rate of Leucidal SF Max = 9.9 grams.
+For AMTicide Coconut it would be 247 grams x 2% (0.02) suggested rate = 4.9 grams, which could be rounded up to 5 grams.

 Rub a small amount on legs, feet or back before bedtime and at other times during the day, if needed.

-Chronic leg cramps can be a sign of other problems too, so if they keep up, get yourself checked out by your health care provider.
+Chronic leg cramps can be a sign of other problems too, so if they don’t improve, get yourself checked out by your health care provider.